Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: The Mathematics of S4BDC Angle-Based Models

-Configurations in Case \ref{case:b} take convex or concave deltoid shapes (see Fig. \ref{fig:deltoid}).
+Configurations in Case \ref{case:b} take convex or concave deltoid shapes, as shown in the middle and right sides of Figure~\ref{fig:frames}.
 The bodies separated by the axis of symmetry have the same mass.
 In this case, the shape of the configurations also uniquely determines the mass arrangement.
-Using the notations from Fig. \ref{fig:deltoid}, the explicit formulas for the non-dimensional masses $\mu_1$, $\mu_2$ and $\mu$ are (see Ref. \cite{erdi2016central}):
+Using the notations from Figure~\ref{fig:frames}, the explicit formulas for the non-dimensional masses $\mu_1$, $\mu_2$ and $\mu$ are~\citep{erdi2016central}:

 The coefficients $a_0$, $a_1$, $b_0$ and $b_1$ are trigonometric polynomials of the angles $\alpha$ and $\beta$ (see Appendix \ref{app:coeff}).
 Beside the geometrical restriction on the angles ($0^\circ<\beta\leq\alpha<90^\circ$), there are restrictions on the masses as well ($0\leq\mu_1,\mu_2,\mu\leq1$ and $\mu_1+\mu_2+2\mu=1$).
-For acceptable solutions, these restrictions define so-called admissible regions on the parameter space (see Figs. \ref{fig:convex_domain} and \ref{fig:concave_domain}).
-Any pairs of the angles $\alpha$ and $\beta$ from the blue regions of Fig. \ref{fig:convex_domain} or \ref{fig:concave_domain} result in convex or concave configurations, respectively, with corresponding masses given by Eqs. (\ref{eq:deltoid_mu}).
+For acceptable solutions, these restrictions define so-called admissible regions on the parameter space (see Figures~\ref{fig:convex_domain} and \ref{fig:concave_domain}).
+Any pairs of the angles $\alpha$ and $\beta$ from the blue regions of Figures~\ref{fig:convex_domain} or \ref{fig:concave_domain} result in convex or concave configurations, respectively, with corresponding masses given by Equation~(\ref{eq:deltoid_mu}).

 Note that the square configuration with four equal masses is the only common solution of Cases \ref{case:a} and \ref{case:b}.